strogiyotec/jfillin/README.md

 # jfillin
  fill-in your command and execute it.
 Written in Pure Java 11 .

+# About
+jfill stores the history of your commands in order to give you nice autocompletion\
+In order to trigger completion press TAB

 # Install
 In order to install it download the latest [release](https://github.com/strogiyotec/jfillin/releases/tag/1).
 It contains single executable.
 You don't need Java in your computer to run it.